jbuckman/jbuckman.github.io/_posts/2022-06-15-the-one-where-i-rebut-gary-marcus.md

 ---

-[^0]: For concreteness, I will be focusing on his arguments here, but [as he points out](https://garymarcus.substack.com/p/does-ai-really-need-a-paradigm-shift?s=r), there are many people making these sorts of arguments.
+[^0]: For concreteness, I will be focusing on his arguments; but [as he points out](https://garymarcus.substack.com/p/does-ai-really-need-a-paradigm-shift?s=r), there are many people making these sorts of arguments.
 This rebuttal is directed at all of them.

 [^1]: Most likely, humans would not make the *same* errors as neural networks.
 But certainly they would make some.